Btreyo/Intune/README.md

 # Microsoft Endpoint Manager: Intune
+Contains:
-Contains scripts used for the Windows AutoPilot feature
+- AutoPilot: scripts used for the Windows AutoPilot feature
+- Troubleshooting:

 # Get Computer Hardware Hash or Product ID
 The AutoPilot-Get-HWHash.ps1